Deleting or adding arrows of a bound quiver algebra and Hochschild (co)homology: Relative Hochschild (co)homology and tensor algebras

+where $P_i$ is relative projective for all $i$ and there exists a $B$-contracting homotopy, that is there exist $B$-maps $t$ of degree $-1$ such that $dt+td=1$. \end{defi}

+It can be easily shown that relative projective resolutions are the projective resolutions in the exact category with respect to $B$-split short exact sequences, see \cite[Definition 12.1]{BUHLER}.
 The usual comparison theorem holds for relative projective resolutions, see \cite[p.
-250]{HOCHSCHILD1956} and \cite[Theorem 12.4]{BUHLER}, in the second reference the proof is given for any exact category with enough projectives.
+250]{HOCHSCHILD1956} and \cite[Theorem 12.4]{BUHLER}.
 Hence the following definitions do not depend, up to isomorphism, on the choice of a relative projective resolution.

 \begin{defi} Let $M$ and $N$ be $A$-modules and let $P_\bullet \to M$ be a relative projective resolution.
 The cohomology of the cochain complex